facebook/zstd/zstd_compression_format.md

 ##### Conversion from weights to huffman prefix codes

 All present symbols shall now have a `weight` value.
-A `weight` directly represents a `range` of prefix codes, following the formulae : `range = weight ?
-1 << (weight-1) : 0 ;`
 Symbols are sorted by weight.
+Symbols with a weight of zero are removed.
 Within same weight, symbols keep natural order.
 Starting from lowest weight,
-symbols are being allocated to a range of prefix codes.
+symbols are being allocated to a `range`.
-Symbols with a weight of zero are not present.
+A `weight` directly represents a `range`, following the formulae : `range = weight ?
+1 << (weight-1) : 0 ;`

-It is then possible to transform weights into nbBits :
+Similarly, it is possible to transform weights into nbBits :
 `nbBits = nbBits ? maxBits + 1 - weight : 0;` .

 __Example__ :
-Let's presume the following huffman tree has been decoded :
+Let's presume the following list of weights has been decoded :

 | Literal |  0  |  1  |  2  |  3  |  4  |  5  |
 | ------- | --- | --- | --- | --- | --- | --- |